top of page

 songwriting session, giving everyone attending a chance to write with each pro writer.

-5:00-6:00 Cocktail hour while we rush around getting your dinner ready, lol.
+5:00-6:00 Social hour while we rush around getting your complimentary dinner ready, lol.

 6:00-7:00 Piggin’ out time…we will get to eat and laugh and talk.